As cold weather arrives, cold and flu virus infections appear to be on the increase.

 Cold and flu viruses are infections spread by mucus droplets in the air, they find their way on doorknobs, elevator buttons, handrails and other surfaces.

 People most at risk of catching colds and flu are people are those over the age of 65, children and babies, people who already have poor health, people with chronic health conditions such as bronchitis, emphysema and other lung conditions.
 People with weight problems, lower immune function due to pregnancy, stress or a diet that consists mainly of processed and packaged foods rather than fresh vegetables and fruit.

-8 Steps to Prevent/Overcome Cold & Flu
+8 Steps for Prevention or Treatment of Cold & Flu

 1. Washing your hands regularly: The majority of cold and flu viruses are spread through direct contact either from person to person or through objects.
 When someone who has the flu sneezes onto his or her hand and then touches the telephone, the keyboard, a kitchen glass.
 The germs can live for hours only to be picked up by the next person who touches the same object.
 So wash your hands often.
 If you can’t get to a sink, rub an alcohol-based hand sanitizer onto your hands.

 2. Avoid covering your Sneezes and Coughs with your hand: It is important to use a tissue to cover your face when sneezing or coughing, because germs and viruses will cling to your bare hands, where this can result in passing your germs onto others.
 When you feel a sneeze or cough coming, use a tissue, then throw it away immediately.
 If you don’t have a tissue, cough or sneeze into the inside of your elbow.

 3. Avoid Touching your Face: Cold and flu viruses enter your body through the eyes, nose, or mouth.
 Therefore by touching your face, especially with children this is the major way catch colds and flu are passed on to one another.